 Finally, a rear camera on a Nexus 7!
 And it's not half bad either, though at 5 megapixels it won't overpower your high end Android smartphone's shooter.
 That said, it autofocuses quickly, does a decent job of exposure and colors are pleasing.
 We didn't see any of the Asus Transformer camera problems (they have a tendency to mismanage high contrast and bright outdoor shots) and the images are certainly good enough for your Facebook page.
 The rear camera can shoot 1080p video that's reasonably smooth with natural colors if lighting is good and our only complaint is Google's camera UI with the evil pop-up arc of settings that's as ever hard to control.
 What's wrong with a simple control strip along the side of the viewfinder, Google?
 For video chat and selfies, the 1.2MP front camera manages reasonable exposure and fast focus times.

 The new Nexus 7 has a 3,950 mAH battery and it ships with a 5.2v, 1.35 amp compact charger.
 It's less picky about chargers than the original Nexus 7, and we were able to charge it with a Samsung Galaxy S4 and Galaxy Note 8.0 charger, an HTC One charger and our iPad charger.
 It also supports Qi wireless charging and there's no need to buy an optional back or accessory other than the Qi charging unit.
 We tested it with our Energizer Qi charger and it charged properly.
 For those not familiar with wireless charging, there are a few competing standards, but Qi is fairly popular and you'll find it on devices like the Nokia Lumia 920, Nokia Lumia 1020 (with optional charging back) and Nexus 4.
-Google claims the battery will last up to 9 hours of actual use time on a charge (screen-on time) and we found it lived up to their claims.
-In a mix of tasking including lots of web browsing, reading an ebook, watching an hour of Downton Abbey streamed via Netflix and playing music via headphones, it indeed did last 9 hours.
+Google claims the battery will last up to 9 hours of actual use time on a charge (screen-on time) and we found it averaged closer to 8 hours.
+In a mix of tasking including lots of web browsing, reading an ebook, watching an hour of Downton Abbey streamed via Netflix and playing music via headphones, it lasted 7 hours and 44 minutes of actual screen on time.
 If you use the tablet for GPS navigation, play 3D games or stream hours of HD video, expect shorter runtimes.

 Once again, Google and Asus have made an excellent Android tablet that's relatively affordable but doesn't skimp on important features like display quality, CPU, wireless radios or build quality.
 The Nexus 7 2013 edition has a superb high resolution display that's extremely sharp, performance for everyday use and demanding 3D games is excellent and you've got dual band WiFi, Bluetooth 4.0, a GPS and NFC as well as dual cameras that combine to put the Amazon Kindle Fire HD to shame.
 Granted, Amazon's fall 2013 Kindle Fire HD refresh may pack some impressive improvements, but it will almost assuredly run Amazon's walled garden version of Android without access to Google Play.
 And at just $30 more than the Samsung Galaxy Tab 3 7.0, you're getting a faster tablet with a significantly higher resolution display.